 The words of the reckless pierce like swords, but the tongue of the wise brings healing. –Proverbs 12:18

-Remember, just because you think it, doesn’t mean you have to say it.
+Try this today: don’t say everything you think!
+Just because you think it, doesn’t mean you have to say it.
 Not all words must be spoken.

 1. Under what circumstances do you find it most difficult to avoid saying what you think?

 2. What actions can you take to become more successful at not saying everything you think?